ajclemens/reinforcement_learning/README.md

 An essential concept to reinforcement learning is Q-learning, which is based upon the idea of a Q-function:

-> *The Q-function quantifies the reward an agent may recieve given it's current state and next action*.
+> *The Q-function quantifies the reward an agent may receive given its current state and next action*.

  Depending upon the complexity of the problem, it may be too difficult to write the explicit mathematical formula for the Q-function by hand.
 The Deep Q-Network algorithm solves this problem as a neural network is used to approximate the Q-function.
 In effect, the explicit mathematical formula for the Q-function is not needed.